BetonQuest/BetonQuest/docs/Documentation/Objectives-List.md

 This objectie is completed when the player enchants specified item with specified enchantment.
 The first argument is an item name, as defined it the _items_ section.
-Second one is the [enchantment](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/enchantments/Enchantment.html) and a level, separated with a colon.
+Second one is the
+<a href="https://hub.spigotmc.org/javadocs/spigot/org/bukkit/enchantments/Enchantment.html" target="_blank">enchantment</a> and a level, separated
+with a colon.
 If you need to check for multiple enchantments you can add a list of them, separated by colons.

 !!! example